Sometimes a wedding dives deep into to your heart, reconnects you to your roots, and changes you forever.

 H E L L O

 If you like what you’ve seen, please get in touch!
-You’ll receive confirmation as to whether your date is still available, booking and pricing info, and details on setting up a complimentary wedding photography consultation.
+You’ll receive confirmation as to whether your date is still available, as well as booking and pricing info.

 To get the goods, please email me at cara (at) wonder-bliss.com.

 I look forward to hearing from you!